Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 It seems I cannot use tether to predict bitcoins qty transactions:

-- Comparing two different blockchains has a lot of implications and constrain on the analysis
+- Comparing two different blockchains has a lot of implications and constrain on the analysiblockchain
+-
 - I would expect better results when comparing data from Exchanges